WEEDINDENVER/BCDC/Yash/Worklog.md

+## 3/1
+I realized that type A amplifiers are not actually so advantagoeous.
+One major disadvantage of a basic type A amplifier is its low efficiency, as it operates in Class A mode all the time, even when there is no signal to amplify.
+This means that it draws a constant amount of power from the power supply, which results in a significant amount of wasted power and heat dissipation.
+As a result, the amplifier can become quite hot, and may require additional cooling to prevent damage.

+Another disadvantage of a basic type A amplifier is its limited output power capability, as it can only output as much power as the power supply can provide.
+This means that it may not be suitable for driving high-power loads or for applications that require high output power.

+Additionally, a basic type A amplifier can be sensitive to temperature variations, as changes in temperature can cause changes in the biasing of the output transistor, which can affect the amplifier's performance.
+This can lead to distortion and other issues.

+Overall, while a basic type A amplifier may be simple and easy to design, its low efficiency, limited output power, and sensitivity to temperature variations make it less suitable for many applications.

 ## 3/5
 Noticed that type A amplifier has some severe disadntaves, One major disadvantage of a basic type A amplifier is its low efficiency, as it operates in Class A mode all the time, even when there is no signal to amplify.
 This means that it draws a constant amount of power from the power supply, which results in a significant amount of wasted power and heat dissipation.
 As a result, the amplifier can become quite hot, and may require additional cooling to prevent damage.